 Products in NeuronRain Suite (Research and Enterprise):¶

 AsFer - AstroInfer was initially intended, as the name suggests, for pattern mining of Astronomical Datasets to predict natural weather disasters.
 It is focussed on mining patterns in texts and strings.
-It also has implementations of algorithms for analyzing merit of text, PAC learning, Polynomial reconstruction, List coding, Factorization etc., which are later expansions of publications by the author (K.Srinivasan - http://dblp.dagstuhl.de/pers/hd/s/Shrinivaasan:Ka=) after 2012.
-Presently AsFer in both SourceForge and GitHub has implementations for promiently used machine learning algorithms.
+It also has implementations of algorithms for analyzing merit of text, PAC learning, Polynomial reconstruction, List decoding, Factorization etc., which are later expansions of publications by the author (K.Srinivasan - http://dblp.dagstuhl.de/pers/hd/s/Shrinivaasan:Ka=) after 2012.
+Presently AsFer in both SourceForge and GitHub has implementations for prominently used machine learning algorithms.